Julia-XAI/XAIBase.jl/docs/src/examples.md

 ```

 We can directly use XAIBase's `analyze` function
-to compute and visualize the random explanation:
+to compute the random explanation:

 ```@example implementations
-using VisionHeatmaps # load heatmapping functionality

 analyzer = RandomAnalyzer(model)
 expl = analyze(input, analyzer)
 ```